Belonging and permanence eBook only

 There are a number of possible placements for children in care, including adoption and long-term fostering.
 But how far are the different options able to provide both permanence and positive outcomes for children?

-This book reports the findings of a study which compared three types of permanent placement: adoption by strangers, adoption by carers, and long-term foster care.
+This book reports the findings of a study which compared three types of permanent placement: adoption by strangers, adoption by carers, and permanent foster care.
 What were the outcomes for the children?
-How stable were the different placements?
-What were the emotional, behavioural and relationship difficulties of children in each type of home?
-What was the nature of their contact with birth families?
-This book provides important evidence on the outcomes of different permanent placements and on children's perceptions of belonging and permanence in foster and adoptive placements.
-It draws out key implications for policy and practice.
+How stable were the placements?
+What were the emotional, behavioural and relationship issues of children in each type of home?
+What contact did they have with birth families?
+This book provides important evidence on the outcomes of different placement options and on children's perceptions of belonging and permanence, drawing out key implications for policy and practice.

 This book is ideal for researchers, managers and practitioners in the fields of both adoption and fostering.